C1. Patterns and Relationships

 Learning Situation Prior Learning

 By exploring repeating patterns, Grade 1 students develop basic concepts related to patterning.
 Students begin by discovering that regularity is created when pattern cores repeat and that they can extend a pattern by adding elements.
 In Grade 1, most students can find the rule in patterns with a simple structure such as (AB structure) and can extend it fairly easily.
-However, students usually have more difficulty finding the missing terms in a pattern, since this skill requires analysis of relationships; for example, finding the missing term in the pattern core . .
-In order to make the rule more obvious, it is important to repeat the core of a pattern at least three times before asking students to find the missing terms.
+However, students usually have more difficulty finding the missing elements in a pattern, since this skill requires analysis of relationships; for example, finding the missing element in the pattern core .
+In order to make the rule more obvious, it is important to repeat the core of a pattern at least three times before asking students to find any missing element.
 To be able to complete this learning situation, students must be able to:

 • name common colours;